Bevan French: 2018

+Wentworthville Magpies

 2019

-At the start of the 2019 NRL season, French was left out of the Parramatta side as coach Brad Arthur went with Blake Ferguson and Maika Sivo as the preferred wing options and Clint Gutherson as the preferred fullback.
+French was left out of the Parramatta's 2019 NRL squad, with head coach Brad Arthur selecting Blake Ferguson and Maika Sivo for wing and Clint Gutherson for fullback.
+This saw French play for Wentworthville Magpies, one of Parramatta's feeder clubs, during the first half on the 2019 season.

 On 22 April 2019, French scored the first ever try at the new Western Sydney Stadium for the Wentworthville Magpies against Western Suburbs in a 20-14 victory.

+French made 15 appearances and scored 13 tries for Wentworthville in the NSW Cup during his time at the club.

+Wigan Warriors

+2019

-On 27 July, French signed a two-year contract with English side Wigan after being frozen out of the first team at Parramatta.
-Before signing with Wigan, French spent his time with Wentworthville in the Canterbury Cup NSW competition making 15 appearances and scoring 13 tries.
+On 27 July, French signed a two-year contract with Super League side Wigan Warriors.

 French made his debut appearance for Wigan against Hull KR coming off the bench in a 36-18 victory.

 2020

 French played in the 2020 Super League Grand Final for Wigan which the club lost 8-4 against St Helens.
 With the scores at 4-4 and less than ten seconds on the clock, St Helens attempted a long range field goal which hit the right hand upright.
 The ball bounced past French and came into the hands of Jack Welsby who scored the winning try of the game.